wolfwfr/vimatrix.nvim/README.md

 # 🍃 vimatrix.nvim 🍃

-Configurable digital rain simulator for neovim, that can act as a screensaver or run automatically on particular files.
+Configurable digital rain simulator for neovim, that can act as a screensaver or run automatically on files of your choosing.

 [vimatrix.webm](https://github.com/user-attachments/assets/8d3d64f6-ed09-47eb-8230-51109df3658b)